sinlesscoder/MageAI-ETL-Pipeline/docs/projects/project_1/Aliexpress_Common_Data_Model.md

 - Apply a pandas operation to group up the DataFrames together into a single DataFrame since they'll have the same columns.

 - Export the finalized table to PostgreSQL.

+### MageAI Blueprint

+- Pipeline Name: `aliexpress_cdm`

+#### Blocks

+- Data Loader

+  - `retrieve_mongo_collection_names`
+    - Get the names of the search terms that contain results.
+    - Return a list of those names

+- Data Transformer

+  - `common_data_model`
+    - Retrieve the actual data from the Mongo collection based on input search terms.
+    - Create a single DataFrame that consolidates the normalized results of each term's page results.

+- Data Exporter
+  - `load_cdm_postgres`
+    - Load the DataFrame from previous block into a PostgreSQL table.